BA in Buddhist Studies with Himalayan Language: Career Path

 A Bachelor of Arts in Buddhist Studies with Himalayan Language program can open a wide range of career opportunities for graduates, depending on their interests and skills.
 Some popular career paths include:

-• Graduate studies: Graduates with a strong academic background may choose to pursue graduate-level studies in Buddhist Studies, Himalayan Studies, or related fields.
+• Graduate studies: Graduates with a strong academic background may pursue graduate-level studies in Buddhist, Himalayan, or related fields.
 This can lead to careers as professors or researchers in these fields.

-• Non-profit organizations: Graduates with an interest in social justice and international development may work for non-profit organizations that focus on issues related to Buddhism and the Himalayan region, such as preserving cultural heritage, promoting education, or supporting marginalized communities.
+• Non-profit organizations: Graduates interested in social justice and international development may work for non-profit organizations that focus on issues related to Buddhism and the Himalayan region, such as preserving cultural heritage, promoting education, or supporting marginalized communities.

 • International development: Graduates with language skills and an understanding of the culture and society of the Himalayan region may work for government or non-governmental organizations in areas such as aid, diplomacy, or development.